icsm-au/DynAdjust/README.md

 * Production of high quality network plots;
 * Automated processing and analysis with minimal user interaction.

-## INSTALLATION
+# Installation

-Windows executables can be downloaded from the releases page on [github](https://github.com/icsm-au/dynadjust/releases/latest).
+Windows (64-bit) executables can be downloaded from the [releases page](https://github.com/icsm-au/dynadjust/releases/latest).

+In addition, the following libraries need to be installed:
+ - Apache Xerces-C++ XML Parser (http://xerces.apache.org/)
+ - Codesynthesis XSD: XML Data Binding for C++ (https://www.codesynthesis.com)
+ - Intel Math Kernel Library (https://software.intel.com)

+## Building from source
-The following build requirements are only needed if you would like to build DynAdjust on Windows, Linux or Apple perating systems.
+The following build instructions are only needed if you would like to build DynAdjust on Windows, Linux or Apple perating systems.

-## BUILDING FROM SOURCE

 ### General requirements and prerequisites
- - A C++14 compiler, such as gcc, Apple LLVM (clang) or Microsoft Visual Studio
+ - A C++14 compiler, such as gcc, Microsoft Visual Studio or Apple LLVM (clang)
  - Apache Xerces-C++ XML Parser (http://xerces.apache.org/)
  - Codesynthesis XSD: XML Data Binding for C++ (https://www.codesynthesis.com)
- - Intel Math Kernel Library (https://software.intel.com)
+ - Intel Math Kernel Library (https://software.seek.intel.com/performance-libraries)

 ### Linux / Mac OS X build requirements
 Download the following files from the resources folder to a dedicated build folder on your computer, and run in order: